RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_EXTRA_TASK_STACKS``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``size_t``).

-RANGE:
-    Undefined or positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
     The default value is 0.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be greater than or equal to 0.

+    * It shall be small enough so that the task stack space calculation carried out by ``<rtems/confdefs.h>`` does not overflow an integer of type ``uintptr_t``.

 DESCRIPTION:
-    This configuration parameter is set to the number of bytes the applications wishes to add to the task stack requirements calculated by ``<rtems/confdefs.h>``.
+    The value of this configuration option defines the number of bytes the applications wishes to add to the task stack requirements calculated by ``<rtems/confdefs.h>``.

 NOTES:
     This parameter is very important.
-If the application creates tasks with stacks larger then the minimum, then that memory is NOT accounted for by ``<rtems/confdefs.h>``.
+If the application creates tasks with stacks larger then the minimum, then that memory is **not** accounted for by ``<rtems/confdefs.h>``.

 .. index:: CONFIGURE_INITIAL_EXTENSIONS